nixworks/public/news/2016/04/18/README.md

 ##### War in Donbass
 ### [A Ukrainian court sentences two Russian nationals to 14 years in prison each on charges of fighting alongside Russian-backed separatists in eastern Ukraine.
 Moscow contends that the two Russians were no longer employed by the state when they were captured. ](/news/2016/04/18/a-ukrainian-court-sentences-two-russian-nationals-to-14-years-in-prison-each-on-charges-of-fighting-alongside-russian-backed-separatists-in.md)
-_Context: Russia, Eastern Ukraine, War in Donbass, Moscow, Russia-Ukraine relations, Donetsk People's Republic, Ukraine_
+_Context: Donetsk People's Republic, Russia-Ukraine relations, Russia, Moscow, Ukraine, Eastern Ukraine, War in Donbass_

 ##### Philippine general election, 2016
 ### [Bongbong Marcos, the son of dictator Ferdinand Marcos and top vice presidential candidate, defends Duterte's remarks about rape. ](/news/2016/04/18/bongbong-marcos-the-son-of-dictator-ferdinand-marcos-and-top-vice-presidential-candidate-defends-duterte-s-remarks-about-rape.md)
-_Context: Ferdinand Marcos, rape, Bongbong Marcos, Philippine general election, 2016_
+_Context: rape, Ferdinand Marcos, Philippine general election, 2016, Bongbong Marcos_

 ##### Italian oil drilling referendum, 2016
 ### [The referendum fails to exceed the 50% turnout level necessary to make the results binding; turnout was recorded at 31.2%. ](/news/2016/04/18/the-referendum-fails-to-exceed-the-50-turnout-level-necessary-to-make-the-results-binding-turnout-was-recorded-at-31-2.md)